The True Story of How Queen Elizabeth II and Prince Philip Fell in Love

 Nevertheless, by 1947, Philip had George’s permission and proposed to Elizabeth in Scotland with a ring he’d designed himself.
 He even renounced his birth titles, becoming Philip Mountbatten, and became a naturalized British subject.
 Of course, she said “yes.”

 The night before the wedding, King George VI bestowed upon Philip the titles of Duke of Edinburgh, Earl of Merioneth, Baron Greenwich.
-More than 70 years later, four children, a flock of grandchildren and great-grandchildren, the marriage of Queen Elizabeth II and Prince Philip (who the Queen made a British Prince in 1957, herself having ascended the throne in 1952 upon her father’s death) continues, the longest marriage of any British sovereign in history.
+The marriage of Queen Elizabeth II and Prince Philip (who the Queen made a British Prince in 1957, herself having ascended the throne in 1952 upon her father’s death) continued for almost 75 years, producing four children, a flock of grandchildren and great-grandchildren, making it the longest marriage of any British sovereign in history.
 Next, be sure to check out these photos of Queen Elizabeth and Prince Philip throughout the years.